 Required project follow-up:

-- Once implemented, a meeting or site visit with JAA to show the project in action
+- A meeting or site visit with JAA to demonstrate the project or initiative in action